Indian Kashmir flood sparks wave of property insurance sales

 “Last year’s flood has certainly brought in a panic element,” said Syed Abubakar, an insurance consultant in Srinagar.

-“In March, a slight increase in the water level in our rivers made people shift their valuables from the ground floor to the upper stories (of buildings).”
+“In March, a slight increase in the water level in our rivers made people shift their valuables from the ground floor to the upper storeys (of buildings).”
+(Reporting by Athar Parvaiz; editing by Megan Rowling )

-Reporting by Athar Parvaiz; editing by Megan Rowling; Please credit the Thomson Reuters Foundation, the charitable arm of Thomson Reuters, that covers humanitarian news, women's rights, trafficking, corruption and climate change.
-Visit www.trust.org